ScalablyTyped/Converter/README.md

 and inherited a lot of decisions from it.

 ## License
-Tso is distributed under the [Scala License](http://www.scala-lang.org/license.html).
+Tso is distributed under the [GPL version 3](https://opensource.org/licenses/GPL-3.0).